Lufteluke/LufBot/readme.md

 # Lufbot

+#### Lufbot is a Telegram messenger bot that runs in Node.
+It's mostly useless and for fun, serving as entertainment and coding excersise in our chat.
+He could be useful as a platform from which to make useful bots or features, however.

 ## Environment

 * Lufbot runs in `node 8.11.1`, using `npm 6.4.1`, other things might work, but I haven't tested